Ir al contenido principal

 Ganga Nemontron & Kola Gach Nemontron

-On the same evening of Holud Kota, the women of the family go to "invite" the Ganges to the wedding.
-Or rather, get permission for the water to be used at the wedding.
+On the same evening of Holud Kota, the women of the family go to "invite" the Ganges to the wedding—or rather, get permission for the water to be used at the wedding.
 The women carry trays with bananas, betel leaves, nuts, sindoor, and so on while they go on this procession.
-After the Ganga has been invited, a Banana tree is invited too, where an unbloomed plantain leaf is taken from the tree and tied to a Dorpon.
+After the Ganga has been invited, a Banana tree is invited, too, where an unbloomed plantain leaf is taken from the tree and tied to a Dorpon.

 Dodhi Mongol & Jol Tola